Pistons Win Lowest Scoring Game in NBA History

 “It seems to me that the teams showed complete disregard for the interest of the fans by the type of game they played,” Podoloff said a day after the snoozefest.

-The next time you turn your TV to an NBA and watch the teams go up and down the court in 24 seconds or fewer, you can thank Mendenhall and the 1950-51 Fort Wayne Pistons for the watchable basketball you have before you.
+The next time you turn your TV to an NBA and watch the teams go up and down the court in 24 seconds or fewer, you can thank Mendenhall and the 1950-51 Fort Wayne Pistons for that lowest scoring game and the watchable basketball you have before you.